DMSO: What It's Actually Used For

 Antioxidant

 DMSO grabs "free radicals" — unstable molecules that damage cells.
-This is part of why it was first studied for organ preservation and burns, and why researchers keep revisiting it for swelling and tissue injury.
+This is why it was first studied for organ preservation and tissue injury, why it's classed as a free-radical scavenger in veterinary medicine, and why researchers keep revisiting it for swelling and trauma.

-# Condition / Study How Given Where the Evidence Stands
+# Use / Evidence How Given Where It Stands

 1